RaghuKannan/Rainbow/README.md

 Blue
 Indigo
 Violet
-and a cute little kitty cat
+and a cute little kitty cat and puppies